sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Adding initial code for parsing of AddressSet extension for ESNIKeys version 0xff02 (draft-03).
+Seem to be creating and parsing that ok now.
+Not acting on it yet, nor handling >1 extension.

 - Re-merged with upstream.
 (20190402)

 - Ditched the idea of parsing dig output within library - 'twas a silly idea:-)